awsdocs/aws-codepipeline-user-guide/doc_source/customer-managed-policies.md

 You can configure access to pipelines for users and groups in another AWS account\.
 The recommended way of doing so is to create a role in the account where the pipeline was created that allows users from the other AWS account to assume that role and access the pipeline\.
 For more information, see [Walkthrough: Cross\-Account Access Using Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/walkthru_cross-account-with-roles.html)\.

-The following example shows a policy in the 80398EXAMPLE account that allows users to view, but not change, the pipeline named *MyFirstPipeline* in the AWS CodePipeline console\.
+The following example shows a policy in the 80398EXAMPLE account that allows users to view, but not change, the pipeline named *MyFirstPipeline* in the CodePipeline console\.
 This policy is based on the **AWSCodePipelineReadOnlyAccess** managed policy, but because it is specific to the *MyFirstPipeline* pipeline, it cannot use the managed policy directly\.
-If you do not want to restrict the policy to a specific pipeline, strongly consider using one of the managed policies created and maintained by AWS CodePipeline\.
+If you do not want to restrict the policy to a specific pipeline, strongly consider using one of the managed policies created and maintained by CodePipeline\.
 For more information, see [Working with Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html)\.
 You must attach this policy to an IAM role you create for access, for example a role named *CrossAccountPipelineViewers*:

 ```
 {